Medical Student Case Study 3

 How has medical school matched your expectations?

-I am currently in my 3rd year of medicine at Imperial, our first year of clinical studies.
+I am currently in my third year of medicine at Imperial, our first year of clinical studies.
 Studying medicine is challenging; every day you are faced with new concepts.
 But that is exactly what I love about it.
-You are regularly gaining fresh perspectives, assimilating information and discussing the ideas that could eventually revolutionize healthcare.
+You are regularly gaining fresh perspectives, assimilating information and discussing the ideas that could eventually revolutionise healthcare.

 What about the future?

 Doing a degree in medicine is only the beginning, and I am looking forward to being a part of a discipline which is constantly developing and adapting.